ISDN SWITCH OFF

-Prepare Your Business Ahead Of The Change
+Prepare Your Business Ahead Of The ISDN Switch Off

 In 2015, BT announced that they would be turning off their PSTN (Public Switch Telephone Network) and ISDN (Integrated Service Digital Network) by 2025.
 However, this deadline has now been pushed back to 2027.